UMich-CURLY/unified_cvo/README.md

 # Unified CVO (Continuous Visual Odometry)

-This repository provides the GPU implementation for CVO (Continuous Visual Odometry).
+This repository is an implementation for CVO (Continuous Visual Odometry).
 It can perform pure geometric point cloud registration, color-based registration, and semantic-based registration.
-Details are in the [A New Framework for Registration of Semantic Point Clouds from Stereo and RGB-D Cameras](https://arxiv.org/abs/2012.03683) and [Nonparametric Continuous Sensor Registration](https://arxiv.org/abs/2001.04286)
+It is tested in KITTI stereo and Tum RGB-D dataset.
+Details are in the [A New Framework for Registration of Semantic Point Clouds from Stereo and RGB-D Cameras](https://arxiv.org/abs/2012.03683) and [Nonparametric Continuous Sensor Registration](https://arxiv.org/abs/2001.04286).

+Specifically, this repository provides:
+* GPU implentation of goemetric, color, and semantic based registration
+* CPU and GPU implementation of `cos` function angle computation that measures the overlap of two point clouds
+* Soft data association between any two pairs of points in the two point clouds